 - Prospects were less tolerant to filler words in cases where the ticket price of the deal was $5K/month and above.

 - The disengagement happened in the first 30 seconds when the usage of "like" was more than three times.

 Yet, we wouldn't hold it sacrosanct because we also see a lot of exceptions.

-For example, when a prospect is in their buying cycle and realizes that the product they are evaluating truly solves their problem and is a good fit, the purchase goes through, regardless of the fillers used by the sales rep.
+For example, when a prospect is in their buying cycle and realizes that the product they are evaluating truly solves their problem and is a good fit, the purchase goes through, regardless of the filler words used by the sales rep.

 On the other hand, what we observed is —when the sales rep did a great job of explaining the solution to the prospect's problem, using fewer filler words, the overall experience for the prospect was great.
 The lesser the filler words, the more confident the prospects felt about the rep's knowledge of the product and domain expertise.

-You can narrow down the cause of fillers into three main categories: anxiety, lack of preparation, and distraction.
+You can narrow down the cause of filler words into three main categories: anxiety, lack of preparation, and distraction.